alphasentaurii/alphasentaurii/projects/hardware/pc-build.md

 ---
 layout: page
-title:  "Top Five Zip Codes"
+title:  "Building a PC"
 ---

+# Building a PC